pfitzpaddy/ephi-reportShell/README.md

 Steps

+1. On your local machine, create a project folder

+		$ mkdir ephiPulse

+2. On your local machine, create a ``data`` folder within your project folder (this is for mounting the shared drive between host and the Virtual Machine)

+		$ cd ephiPulse
+		$ mkdir data

-1. In the terminal, clone this repository
+3. In the terminal, clone this repository

 		$ git https://github.com/pfitzpaddy/ephi-reportShell.git

-2. cd into the repository
+4. cd into the repository

 		$ cd ephi-reportShell

-3. Type ``vagrant up`` to install Ubuntu LTS 16.0.4 virtual box
+5. Type ``vagrant up`` to install Ubuntu LTS 16.0.4 virtual box

-	3a.
+	5a.
 Wait until ``ubuntu/xenial64`` downloads....

-4. Once complete, ``ssh`` into the machine
+6. Once complete, ``ssh`` into the machine

 		$ vagrant ssh

-5. Run each command detailed in ``ephi-reportShell.sh`` to complete server configuration
+7. Run each command detailed in ``ephi-reportShell.sh`` to complete server configuration

-6. Once configuration is complete, navigate to ``ephi-reportPulse`` and lift the sails app
+8. Once configuration is complete, navigate to ``ephi-reportPulse`` and lift the sails app

 		$ cd /home/ubuntu/nginx/www/ephi-reportPulse
 		$ sudo sails lift

-7. Installation is complete!
+9. Installation is complete!

-	7a.
+	9a.
 Navigate to [http://192.168.66.12:8080](http://192.168.66.12:8080/manager/html) and Tomcat8 is running!

-	7b.
+	9b.
 Navigate to [http://192.168.66.12:8080/ODKAggregate](http://192.168.66.12:8080/ODKAggregate) and ODK Aggregate is running!

-	7c.
+	9c.
 Navigate to [http://192.168.66.12](http://192.168.66.12) and ephiPulse is running!